Home > Blogs > What Do You Mean by ‘Green’ Construction Materials?

 Engineers, construction technologists and designers across the globe are developing ways of using of timber in buildings that are efficient, strong, durable, fire-safe – suitable for our present-day needs!

-Soils and stones
+Soils and Stones

 If you engineer a combination of timber, stone and earth to build buildings you are still very ‘Green’.